Облачная платформаAdvanced

 Intermediate state

-The add-on is rolling back.
+The add-on is being rolled back.

 Rollback failed